NbAiLab/AltMorph/code_explanation.md

 ### The Multi-Lemma Challenge

-Here's a real example: "ballen" (the ball) has THREE different lemmas in the Norwegian dictionary:
+Here's a real example: "matten" (the mat) has multiple forms across different lemmas in the Norwegian dictionary:

-1. **Lemma 5055**: ball (masculine) → ball, ballen, baller, ballene
+1. **Lemma 43856**: matte (NOUN) → matte, matten, matter, mattene
-2. **Lemma 159269**: ball (feminine) → balla, ballen, ballene
+2. **Lemma 43857**: matte (NOUN) → matte, matta, matter, mattene
-3. **Lemma 159267**: ball (neuter) → ball, baller, ballene

-**The problem**: If we only looked at the first lemma, we'd miss "balla" as an alternative.
+**The problem**: If we only looked at the first lemma, we'd miss "matta" as an alternative.
 But if we combine all lemmas blindly, we get irrelevant forms.

 ### Lemma Selection